MrBMueller/playsmf/README.md

 - the max. vector size is either limited to 32 elements for x86 or 64 elements for x64 platforms
 - the given `<vector>` value doesnt include default all -on and -off sets as they are always present and pre-filled
 - the total number of user-defined mute-sets (excluding default all -on and -off) is directly derrived from the maximum `<vector>` settings MSB
-- multiple Mute/Solo keywords and vectors  within the same track can be combined will get xor'd into the matrix - cancelling or reenabling individual elements
+- multiple Mute/Solo keywords and vectors  within the same track can be combined and will get xor'd into the matrix - cancelling or reenabling individual elements
 - if there is no numerical value specified, it will default to zero
 - Mute0 (zero) will apply the inversion vector (can be used to reenable unintetionally muted tracks, e.g. muted by Solo vectors)
 - Solo0 (zero) will apply the inverse inversion vector